Roles and Responsibilities

 Background

-He received his PhD from Monash University and was awarded the Mollie Holman Medal - one of Monash's highest academic honours, conferred annually to 10 doctoral graduates from across the university for exceptional research.
-Nkosana also holds a bachelor's degree from the University of Queensland with first-class honours and was valedictorian at the business school.
+He received his PhD from Monash University and was awarded the Mollie Holman Medal, a top academic honour awarded annually to 10 doctoral graduates across the university for exceptional research.
+Nkosana also holds a bachelor’s degree from the University of Queensland with first-class honours and was valedictorian at the business school.

-Integrating academic theory with firsthand professional experience is at the heart of Nkosana's research and teaching approach.
-Before academia, he was the CEO of a software company backed by Telstra, Australia's largest telecommunications company.
-For 3 years, he served as the managing director of CYALA (the Council for Young Africans Living Abroad), which he founded in 2015.
-Since 2021, Nkosana has extended his industry involvement by providing strategic implementation and governance support to projects in the NFT (Non-Fungible Token) industry.
+Previously, he was the CEO of a software company backed by Telstra, Australia’s largest telecommunications company.
+For three years, he served as the managing director of CYALA (the Council for Young Africans Living Abroad), which he founded in 2015.
+Since 2021, he has supported governance and strategic implementation in the NFT industry, exploring innovative governance models for emerging technologies.

-• 3 years as a non-executive director/Chair of the Global Shapers Community in Australia, an initiative of the World Economic Forum.
+Past appointments include roles on the advisory council of the Australian Broadcasting Corporation, the Queensland Multicultural Advisory Council, and as Chair of the Global Shapers Community in Australia, an initiative of the World Economic Forum.

 Research Interests

 This question lies at the core of Nkosana's research.
-To address this, he integrates macro-level trends and micro-level psychological processes into the study of organisations.
+His work integrates macro-level societal systems and micro-level psychological processes to understand how leaders navigate uncertainty, reconcile cultural conflict, and act with moral clarity.

 Phenomena: Transnational venturing, social entrepreneurs, impact investors, socio-technical disruption, diaspora communities, digital communities, digital dark age